groue/GRMustache/README.md

 	typedef signed char BOOL;

 What GRMustache actually does, is *considering false all zeros returned by signed character properties*.
-When Apple decides to change the BOOL definition to, for instance, `unsigned long long`, GRMustache will automatically consider false all zeros returned by properties declared as such.

 Should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.